lolo8304/brainf_ck/README.md

 ## Run testcases

-I have implemented some testcases - 3 of them are now failing due to the switchoff of some performacen optimization features.
+I have implemented lots of AAA testcases.

 # Credits